rustyeddy/rustyeddy.com/content/software/use-cases-to-tasks.md

 ---
-title: Use Cases into Tasks
+title: Use Cases to Tasks
 description: >
   A use case is all the ways of using a system to achieve a particular goal for a particular user that can be measured or observed in a